 Speaking of history, the history class last year was a great success.
 I wasn’t sure how it would go as this was the first time I had taught using those books.
 The homeschool students absolutely loved the course.
 The author did a superb job a referencing the Constitution throughout the books, of showing the underlying ideas that affected the course of our nation, and the foundational principles of the United States, which are rooted in the Christian worldview.
 For years, I have been disappointed in the lack of quality history from a Christian perspective past the Civil War era.
 When I learned about Carson’s history, I jumped on the idea of using that since I had been impressed with the other books I had used.
 I was not disappointed with this decision.
 I have since been promoting the history books (along with the other Boundary Stone books) to our homeschool friends.

 Lastly, I would like to say that I appreciate the work of the Clevelands in keeping these books published and updated for future generations.
 As a homeschool dad and supporter of the homeschool community in California, I love these resources.
 They are a treasure that would be a shame to lose.
 Keep up the good work!

-A decade ago, I would have described this book (The Great Utopian Delusion) to my students as in interesting, accessible primer on the dangers of socialism (and other statist political and economic philosophies), particularly as seen through the lens of biblical worldview thinking, and I think many of them would have understood what I meant.
+About The Great Utopian Delusion: A decade ago, I would have described this book to my students as in interesting, accessible primer on the dangers of socialism (and other statist political and economic philosophies), particularly as seen through the lens of biblical worldview thinking, and I think many of them would have understood what I meant.
 Times have changed.
 When I used this book in my course two years ago, half of my students had no knowledge or historical memory of socialism and the dangers thereof.
 They didn’t even know what the word meant.
 This book upset them in that they recognized that they had been duped by government education and an intellectually bankrupt culture.
 Read it, and while you’re at it send a copy to your elected officials.